 - Some are large randomised controlled trials that often have the benefit of large sample sizes, and participants are randomly allocated in an attempt to isolate the effects of the method being used, but also tend to need to use low-cost, easily collected data (such as parental reports) due to the huge numbers of participants;

 - Others are very small controlled or non-controlled trials that don't have the benefits of large-scale RCTs but can often use costly but objective data-collection methods such as video observation or sleep monitoring devices, but because of the small sample sizes these studies cannot be generalised beyond the specific context of the study.

 For these reasons, few studies that have been done are directly comparable to others, and those that are comparable tend to be done by the same research team, using similar groups of participants.
 Drawing conclusions about the effects of using sleep training methods in one group of individuals based on studies done on another - quite different - group, is therefore extremely difficult.

 We also need to be aware that for some participants, simply taking part in a research project can change the way they act, or think about their infants' sleep.
 One study, that looked at parents' experiences of taking part in a sleep training intervention, found that being in the project made some participants feel more determined to implement aspects of the method - including controlled crying - than they would otherwise have been, thus making the method more successful in changing their babies' sleep as part of a research trial than they would have been if they were using the method alone without taking part in a research project.
 In another study, parents surveyed by Loutzenhiser et al. (2014) remarked upon the difficulty they had implementing techniques within the home versus in the clinical or research setting.
-The reality being that many techniques were more stressful to implement than parents had initially anticipated.
+The reality was that many sleep training techniques were more stressful to implement than parents had initially anticipated.
 These parents quickly gave up and dismissed sleep training as too challenging or traumatic.

-Finally, we know that the vast majority of publications reporting on tests of sleep training methods produce 'positive' results -- this raises the question of whether studies that produce negative results get published at all.
+Finally, the fact that the vast majority of publications reporting on tests of sleep training methods produce 'positive' results raises the question of whether studies that produce negative results get published at all (known as publication bias).
 How many studies have examined sleep training methods that haven't worked?
-We have no way of knowing!
+We have no way of knowing.

 Overall, there is good evidence that sleep training methods can improve parental mood disorders, or change (parental reports of their) babies' sleep patterns in the short term.
 What is less clear is how this happens, and what other -- unintended -- consequences of such training might be.
 We consider these issues in the following page.